groucho75/alo-easymail/readme.txt

 * **import/export subscribers**: import from existing registered users or from a CSV file
 * **create and manage mailing lists**: only admin can assign subscribers to them, or subscribers can freely choose them
 * **newsletter themes**: using html/php files in plugin or theme folder
+* **newsletter placeholders**: a lot of tags that in each message will be replaced with e.g. recipient name, latest posts...
 * **manage subscribers**: search, delete, edit subscription to mailing lists
 * **manage capabilities**: choose the roles that can send newsletter, manage subscribers and settings
 * **view sending report**: how many subscribers have opened the newsletter and clicked on links inside it